Washoutx/sentinel.github.io/articles/static_mem_pmr.md

 ~Object()
 ```
 1. Creation of a 10-byte buffer aligned to `alignof(Object)` which is `4` in our case.
-Memory alignment is a complex topic, so I’ve made a separate article about it [here](TODO).
-TL;DR: Alignment ensures that the object is initialized at a memory address that satisfies the type's alignment requirements.
+Memory alignment ensures that the object is initialized at a memory address that satisfies the type's alignment requirements.
 For example, the address must fulfill the condition `addr % alignof(Object) == 0` to be valid for an Object.
 In the context of our example, the alignment condition is guaranteed at the start of the buffer due to `alignas(Object)`, and it will also be satisfied for any subsequent address offset by a multiple of `alignof(Object)` as long as it remains within the bounds of the buffer.
 If you try to initialize an `Object` at `buffer+1`, the address will likely be misaligned, resulting in undefined behavior.
 But I should mention here that x86 supports unaligned memory access, and even modern ARM architectures support it as well — although it can cause performance penalties.
 On the other hand, `buffer+4` is valid because it satisfies the alignment requirement.
 To safely obtain an aligned address within a buffer, check out `std::align`.

 2. Placement new syntax that initializes an Object at the beginning of the buffer.
 This is a way to construct an object in pre-allocated memory without allocating new memory from the heap.